brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 2. Define a hypothesis.
 If the assumption is true, what do we expect the user to do?
 E.g., If we are testing the assumption that a user will watch sports on our platform, the hypothesis is that at least X% of users will open our product after sitting down on the couch.
 3. Run a simulation test.
 Create a minimal simulation of solely this exact part of the experience.
 This might be as simple as a one-question survey: e.g., "Please select all the sports you've watched in the last month" or "When was the list time you watched a sporting event?".

 Most of the learnings will come from failed tests: where users do not behave as you hypothesized.
-These simultation tests allow you to find these problems quickly‚Äîto "fail fast."
+These simultation tests allow you to find these problems quickly—to "fail fast."

 **Rating**: 5 stars